-The info on this page relies mostly on common crystal correspondences that have been relied on for hundreds of years (much going back to ancient times), that I have also researched and have found to be consistent for myself, my clients as well as for the thousands of students and graduates of my Certified Crystal Healer Course.
-Now, the known-crystal-properties ring true for about 80% of the population.
+The info on this page relies mostly on common crystal correspondences that have been relied on for hundreds of years (much going back to ancient times), that I have also researched and have found to be consistent for myself, my clients as well as for the thousands of students and graduates of my Certified Crystal Practitioner Course.
+Now, the known-crystal properties ring true for about 80% of the population.

 However, recently, something has changed.

-For those that don’t resonate with rose quartz’ usual correspondences; instead of being indifferent to it, now these people are seeing more of an intense negative reaction.
+For those that don’t resonate with Rose Quartz’s usual correspondences; instead of being indifferent to it, now these people are seeing more of an intensely negative reaction.
 Something has shifted with the energy there.
 Both with us as humans reacting to the stone as well as with the crystal itself, especially being a silicate.
 If you’d like to learn more about this possible issue, I wrote a blog post here about why this may be occurring.

 My Other Blog Posts Related to Rose Quartz